Distributed reactive power feedback control for voltage regulation and loss minimization: Introduction

-In Section \ref{sec:problem_formulation}, a model for the cyber-physical system of a smart power distribution grid is provided.
-In Section \ref{sec:ORPF}, the optimal reactive power flow problem with voltage constraints is stated.
-An algorithm for its solution is derived in Section~\ref{sec:dual}, by using the tools of dual decomposition.
-A synchronous and an asynchronous version of the algorithm are presented in Section~\ref{sec:synchronous} and Section~\ref{sec:asynchronous}, respectively.
+In Section \ref{sec:problem_formulation}, a cyber-physical model for a smart power distribution grid is provided.
+In Section \ref{sec:ORPF}, the ORPF problem with voltage constraints is formulated.
+A feedback control strategy for its solution is derived in Section~\ref{sec:dual}, by using the tools of dual decomposition.
+A synchronous and an asynchronous version of the algorithm are presented in Section~\ref{sec:dual} and Section~\ref{sec:asynchronous}, respectively.
 The convergence of both the proposed algorithms is studied in Section~\ref{sec:convergence}.
 Some simulations are provided in Section~\ref{sec:simulations}, while Section~\ref{sec:conclusion} concludes the paper discussing some relevant features of the feedback nature of the proposed strategy.